edbutler/papika-telemetry/server/README.md

 It has been run and tested on Linux and Windows.
 The suggested installation method for Python packages is to use virtualenv and pip.

-The server automatically creates the tabls on first run, so installation consists primarily of installing reuqirements and creating an emtpy database.
+The server automatically creates the tables on first run, so installation consists primarily of installing requirements and creating an empty database.

-Prequisites:
+Prerequisites:

 * Python 3.4+ (with development headers if using pip to install `psycopg2`)
 * PostgreSQL 9.4+ (with development headers if using pip to install `psycopg2`)